ibasloom/ichaush_python_updated/README.md

+Hey everyone!
+Welcome to this GitHub repository.
+In this repo, I'll explain how to use Jupyter Notebook on macOS.

+I also have a YouTube video that you can find [link to your video].
+In the video, I've used this Git repository for easy access for users.

+You can copy and paste commands from this repository, or even fork the repo so it will be available in your GitHub account.

 # Step 1

 The easiest way to check if Python is installed on your Mac is to open the Terminal application and type the following command